 Snowshoes are designed to accommodate a variety of footwear.
 The best choice is a waterproof snow boot or hiking boot.
 Some insulation but not too heavy.

-Whatever you wear on your legs should be waterproof, especially if you’ll be in deep snow.
+Whatever you wear on your legs and feet should be waterproof, especially if you’ll be in deep or wet snow.
 The last thing you want is for your pant legs and feet to get wet and cold.

 Poles or No Poles?

 If you stay on well-maintained and well-used trails over fairly flat terrain you probably don’t need poles.
 But if you’re a blaze-my-own-trail type of person or will be trekking up and down hills or mountains, poles are great for stability.

 I’ll leave you with one more short video—this time from the Alps near Tirol, Austria: A Beginner’s Guide to Snowshoeing (in German, with subtitles!).

 - Outdoor Winter Gear to Keep You Moving

 - Outdoor Winter Activities

 Sharon is the founder and publisher of Active Outdoor Women.
 She loves getting outside in beautiful places to hike, paddle, camp, snowshoe, ski, ride—and encouraging others to come along!
 Besides maintaining AOW and her other website, Twin Cities Outdoors, Sharon writes and designs websites, newsletters, blogs, emails, books and other marketing tools for clients.